top of page

 The name "Cog" comes from the the word cognition, meaning the process of knowing or acquiring knowledge.
 My dogs are always curious and love to acquire knowledge, hence, Cog-the-Science-Dog.
 But Cog's a working dog.
 His job is to defuse anxiety by making us laugh.

-The @STEMwithCog videos grew out of my experience teaching in a private school where half the student body did not trust science and the other half were kids of scientists and engineers from the local laboratory.
-I really get it.
-Science teachers have a big responsibility that's tough to navigate.
-And climate change is a real can of worms, a scary can of worms.
+My @STEMwithCog videos took shape in my mind when I was teaching in a private school where half the student body did not trust science and the other half were families of scientists and engineers from the local laboratory.
+It was tricky to navigate.
+I sure get it.
+Science teachers have a big responsibility and not enough resources, especially when it comes to teaching climate change.
+That is a real can of worms, a scary can of worms.
 Students need a place to get information in a calm, non-threatening way that doesn't scare the pants off them.
 Cog the Science Dog can help!

 STEAMatWork4Kids.org is another website project of mine.
 It's a collection of written profiles about diverse STEAM professionals working in diverse STEM fields.
 Each profile includes a list of books related to that field of study for curious upper elementary students.